How I built Fluxer, a Discord-like chat app

 This looks a lot like Discord!

 Yes, on purpose.
 Community chat has a shape people already understand: server list, channel list, message timeline, member list, composer, and voice controls.
-Discord did not invent that; it built on patterns already familiar from IRC, TeamSpeak, Slack, forums, game launchers, and older community tools.
+Discord didn't invent that; it built on patterns already familiar from IRC, TeamSpeak, Slack, forums, game launchers, and older community tools.

 Fluxer values a clear first screen over novelty.
 A Discord-like app needs to feel easy to understand for people coming from Discord.
-Familiarity makes switching less painful, keeps muscle memory intact, and lets Fluxer focus on the parts people actually care about: ownership, openness, privacy, performance, self-hosting, federation, safety, and incentives.
+Familiarity makes switching less painful, keeps muscle memory intact, and lets Fluxer focus on the parts people actually care about: ownership, openness, privacy, performance, self-hosting, federation, safety, and who the app answers to.

 Copyright works the same way.
 It protects specific expression, not the general idea of putting servers, channels, messages, members, and voice controls where people expect them.
-In the US, 17 U.S.C. § 102(b) says copyright does not cover ideas, procedures, systems, or methods of operation.
+In the US, 17 U.S.C. § 102(b) says copyright doesn't cover ideas, procedures, systems, or methods of operation.
 TRIPS Article 9(2) says the same internationally.
-EU software law says the ideas and principles behind interfaces are not protected by copyright, and the CJEU held in SAS Institute v World Programming that functionality is not expression.
+EU software law says the ideas and principles behind interfaces aren't protected by copyright, and the CJEU held in SAS Institute v World Programming that functionality isn't expression.
 Nobody owns the basic pattern of a usable community chat interface.

-Changing the layout only because people might compare it to Discord makes the app worse while pretending difference is the same thing as quality.
+Changing the layout only because people might compare it to Discord would make the app harder to use.
 Fluxer changes things where it actually improves the app; forcing people to relearn where messages, channels, servers, and voice calls live just adds friction.

-I've tried a bunch of different takes on the UX, and they always end up messy.
-I've also tried contemporary apps that recreate the Discord experience while prioritising novelty over usability, and so have many people I've spoken to, and we keep reaching the same conclusion: they are harder to use than they need to be.
+I've tried several different takes on the UX, and they ended up messy.
+I've also tried newer apps that recreate the Discord experience while trying too hard to feel new, and so have many people I've spoken to.
+They're harder to use than they need to be.

 Is Discord's UX perfect?
 Of course not, and parts of it have got worse over time.
 But the older Discord model is still one of the easiest ways to understand a modern community chat app.
 Most open source options fail because they neither feel familiar enough to switch to nor complete enough to replace what people already use.
 The result may be principled, but it feels worse to most people.
 Classic Discord also feels nostalgic for many of us longtime users, from before the redesigns.
 Fluxer can improve the details while keeping a working mental model people already understand.

-Fluxer can and will diverge over time.
-As self-hosting, public web publishing, multi-backend support, federation, moderation tooling, voice and video, and client customisation mature, Fluxer becomes more clearly its own thing.
-It starts from something familiar and diverges where it has a better answer.
+Fluxer will go its own way over time.
+As self-hosting, public web publishing, multi-backend support, federation, moderation tooling, voice and video, and client customisation get better, Fluxer becomes more clearly its own thing.
+It starts from something familiar and changes where it has a better answer.

-That said, Fluxer lets you fully customise your client's look with custom CSS, and it'll continue to.
-More UI experiments are always appreciated!
+Fluxer also lets you fully customise your client's look with custom CSS, and UI experiments are welcome when they improve usability.

 Why the name Fluxer, and why Plutonium?